 Be guided by these tips to take care of your garden hose and make it last a long time.

-- If it’s the first time that you are using the hose, condition it first by filling it with water until it expands to its full length and then allow it to drain.
+- If it’s the first time you use the hose, condition it by filling it with water until it expands to its full length and then allow it to drain.

 - Repeat it one more time before using it as you desire.